 Spring 2022 was my sixth year co-teaching a CA Water Resources class called Cal Studies-Water at Urban, a private high school in San Francisco.
 Time and time again, my students tell me how impactful it was for them to learn about where their water comes from.
 Many of the students who take this water class go on to study and work in the water world; previous students have become policy makers, water regulators, litigators for contaminated water sources, founded businesses to find and fix water leaks, and more.
 I am so grateful that the private school I work at funds the class I teach and it’s my dream (through the documentary we will make) to bring this kind of education into public schools.

 Part one of the walk was from Oakland to Pardee Reservoir - where our water is stored before it’s piped to us.
 Part two of the walk went up to find the wild waters - where the water isn’t owned or controlled by humans, but instead runs free.

 While I had originally planned to backpack my way up, a herniated disc in my low spine last year has altered my plan.
 Instead, I walked with a daypack each day and had logistical support to bring my sleeping items and food resupply to me each night.
 Because of the support, the journey included many more people and word of the walk rippled out to even more people.
 Off and on, I had some company on the trail - other water walkers who felt called to join would come walk for a day or two and my dog, Petey, joined for parts of the journey.

-I have asked permission from Corrina Gould, of the Chochenyo Ohlone people, to walk on her and her ancestors' land, and I will continue to ask permission of the indigenous people of the lands I cross.
-I have also asked farmers and other landowners if I can walk across their private land.
+I asked permission from Corrina Gould, of the Chochenyo Ohlone people, to walk on her and her ancestors' land, and I asked permission of the indigenous people of the lands along the whole route.
+I also asked farmers and other landowners if I could walk across their private land.